erwinvanlun/syncvr-frontend/README.md

 # Coding demonstration by Erwin van Lun

+# Install and run
+to install:
+>npm install

-# to run,
+to prepare backend
-1. download and run backend repo: https://github.com/erwinvanlun/syncvr-backend.git
+download and run backend repo: https://github.com/erwinvanlun/syncvr-backend.git your API will be available at the endpoint localhost:3000

+to run:
-2. >ng serve
+> ng serve

 ## Features
 - calculate Fibonacci number
-- show history of early request from server
+- show history of previous requests from server
 - recognize and highlight own requests
 - multi-lingual
 - lazy loading
 - shared SyncVR library with backend (available on https://www.npmjs.com/package/syncvr)
 - typescript strict mode

-## Suggested features
+## Planned features
 - error handling (basic handling already in code)
 - integrate validation with backend